 Now before beginning I don’t believe LinkedIn will be effective for all types of businesses, it really depends on your product offering.

-Due to the high CPC if you have an online course for example and the price point is under $500 you may not be able to get a ROI from LinkedIn.
+Due to the high CPC if you have an online course for example and the price point is under $500 you may not be able to get an ROI from LinkedIn.

-That said, in this article I’ll share with you the best way to leverage the LinkedIn advertising platform so you can start to generates leads for your business based on our experience.
+That said, in this article, I’ll share with you the best way to leverage the LinkedIn advertising platform so you can start to generate leads for your business based on our experience.

 Step 1: Create a Company Profile